Description and mechanics of folds

 - why not just give interlimb angle?

-- significance? - gives some type of information
+- significance? - can give some type of information

 about degree of strain and layer parallel shortening.